18 Gifts for Teens That They'll Actually Like

 Trust us on this: When your teen falls asleep every night, they dream of someday owning a Nintendo Switch.
 Although you could shop the Switch Lite, which is about $100 cheaper, we suggest sticking with the original model.
 It not only boasts three different play settings (TV mode, tabletop mode and handheld mode), but it also comes with the neon blue and red "joy cons" too.
 And, given that the device will keep them entertained for hours on end, we'd say that it's definitely worth the investment.

-The sequel to Netflix's record-breaking rom-com, To All The Boys I Loved Before, might not debut until February 14, 2020, but your teen can find out what happens next with this special box set of the book series.
+The sequel to Netflix's record-breaking rom-com, To All The Boys I Loved Before, debuted on Feb.
+14, and now your teen can own the special box set of the book series.
 The collection includes hardcover editions of Jenny Han's To All The Boys I Loved Before, P.S.
 I Still Love You and Always and Forever, Lara Jean.

-PSA: What's old is new again, which means that your kid would probably, not-so-secretly like a record player for Christmas.
-Start them off with this Audio-Technica turntable, which boasts Bluetooth compatibility and comes in a sleek black finish.
+What's old is new again, which means that your kid would probably, not-so-secretly like a record player.
+Start them off with this Audio-Technica turntable, which boasts Bluetooth compatibility and comes in a sleek, black finish.
 You could even wrap the gift up with one of their favorite albums.

 K-Pop group BTS is taking the country by storm, and there's a good chance that your teen is totally obsessed with them.
 If that's the case, get them a copy of The Big Book of BTS by Katy Sprinkel immediately.
-The hardcover book came out on October 1 which means that it's still pretty new.
 It features 100 full-color photographs and an in-depth look at the artists.